Greyfriars, Coventry: Dissolution

-Greyfriars church was located between New Union Street and Warwick Lane, in the centre of Coventry, and was originally 240 feet in length by 60 feet wide.
+Greyfriars church was located in the centre of Coventry, between New Union Street and Warwick Lane, and it was originally 240 feet in length by 60 feet wide.
 The structure was cruciform in shape, and straddled the centrally placed spire.
-It became victim to Henry VIII's Dissolution of the Monasteries in 1538, but the tower and spire survived.
+It became victim to Henry VIII's dissolution of the monasteries in 1538, but the tower and spire survived.

 Rebuilding

 In the early 1800s, Coventry's population was on the increase, and through donations and subscription, money was raised to rebuild the church.
 At this time, the tower and spire were owned by Coventry corporation, who gave it to the church for the rebuilding in the mid-1820s.
 The second half of the decade was taken up with clearing the land around the spire, which had been built on in the years since the Dissolution.

 On 16 March 1830 the foundation stone was laid for the new church.
 By mid-1832, rebuilding was complete, and on 3 August of the same year, a consecration ceremony was held for the now-named Christ Church, Coventry.
 Due to the constraints of the site, the new church was only 124 feet in length and 55 feet wide, with the spire at one end of the church, rather than in its original central position: thus the chancel of the new church was in the base of the medieval spire.

 The new, second church did not survive as long as the first, as it was largely destroyed in a World War II air raid on 8 April 1941.
 The remains of the walls were demolished in the spring of 1950, exposing again the tower and spire of the old church.